Dunay, Primorsky Krai: Facilities

 The settlement has two high schools.
-The main business in the area is ship repair.
 The historical part of the settlement, known as Stary Dunay, is home to dachas where local villagers live.

+In the early 21st century the main business in the area was ship repair, in the Port of Dunay.
+The port came to attention in early 2024 because it was the terminus for shipments of North Korean arms from the Port of Najin destined for the Russian invasion of Ukraine.